 Examples of the kind of issues that often prompt individual meetings are: difficulties with social interactions, sadness about a loss, anxiety, etc. as well as overcoming normal childhood hurdles.
 Referrals for services are initiated by students, parents, teachers and administrators.

-Mrs. Susan Wrzosek, R.N.,B.S.N. is the full-time nurse.
-A graduate of Towson University, Mrs. Wrzosek not only takes care of the health needs of each student but also assists in a variety of other ways.
+Mrs. Linda Kafka, R.N.,B.S.N. is the full-time nurse.
+Mrs. Kafka not only takes care of the health needs of each student but also assists in a variety of other ways.
 She dispenses medications as needed and provides wellness support to our school families and staff.
 She actively assists teachers with programs on health related issues and in the field of science.